DarkWebTourGuide/arboria-ai/README.md

-# OpenAI API Quickstart - Node.js example app
+# Arboria v2.6

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+This botanical information app utilizes the OpenAI API and the Davinci engine.

 ## Setup